 - disqualified for failing without reasonable cause to give a specimen for analysis

 All applicants who are regarded as High Risk Offenders will need to pay a higher fee for their licence and will need to undergo a medical assessment before their licence is given.

 You can find details of driving licence fees, including the cost for the HRO medical at:

 Note 17, section five

-For more information about organ donation and transplantation go to: Home - NHS Organ Donation
+For more information about organ donation, transplantation and the changes to the law go to: Organ donation

 Note 18, section six